 Students must maintain a 3.0 grade point average (GPA) in order to be in good academic standing and eligible for grade completion.
 If a student's GPA falls below 3.0, that student must restore the GPA to a 3.0 within 9.0 credits completed from the term in which the GPA fell below a 3.0.
 The 3.0 average may be restored by repeating courses or by taking additional courses.
 A course may be repeated only once and no more than two courses can be repeated.
 When the course is repeated, the student receives the credits for the course (counted once).
 While both grades remain on the transcript for historical purposes, only the higher of the two grades will be calculated in the cumulative GPA.
 There are no limitations to the number of times a student can fall below and restore the GPA.
 However, no more than 9 credits beyond those required for the degree can be used to raise the GPA and all requirements for the program must be completed within the time limitation policy.
-Furthermore, students must earn a B- or better in all courses that are pre-requisites for entry into practicum (COUN 501, 504, 505, 511, 531/540).
-If grades are under B- students must meet with their advisor to establish a remediation plan (see below for more information).
+Furthermore, students must earn a B- or better in all courses that are pre-requisites for entry into practicum (COUN 501, 504, 505, 511, 531, 532, 540).
+If grades are under B- students must meet with their advisor to establish a remediation plan (see below for more information) and/or retake the course.
+Students who do not pass COUN 504 with a B- or greater must retake it before registering for COUN 532.